Folio Corporation: Folio licensed to NextPage

 By September 2000, NextPage was about to release NXT 3, the next generation of its Folio suite of products.

-NextPage CEO Brad Pelo give testimony before a committee of the U.S. Senate in Provo, UT on October 9, 2000, on the advantages of NextPage's Folio server-based peer-to-peer document management, in a hearing about the future of the Internet, and on the negative impact of Napster, a similar peer-to-peer technology that allowed users to share music across the internet.
+NextPage CEO Brad Pelo gave testimony before a committee of the U.S. Senate in Provo, UT on October 9, 2000, on the advantages of NextPage's Folio server-based peer-to-peer document management, in a hearing about the future of the Internet, and on the negative impact of Napster, a similar peer-to-peer technology that allowed users to share music across the internet.
 Also at the hearing was Shawn Fanning, creator of the Napster peer-to-peer network.

 NextPage, Inc. moved into its new headquarters at Thanksgiving Point in October 2000.
 An inauguration ceremony was held on October 16, 2000, attended by 300 guests, including Pelo, Ashton, and Utah Governor Mike Leavitt.
 At the same time, the company released its NXT 3 product line.
 NextPage technology was promoted as eliminating traditional barriers of both internal and external networks by providing users single point access to information that may be located on several different local servers or remote servers located in other countries.
 Their promotional literature stated that once these sources were linked together in a secure "Peer-to-Peer Content Network," they became a single, virtual repository.

 Folio products would not be upgraded or improved, just supported with bug fixes (as of mid-2008, they were up to Folio 4.7).
-All development activities would be pointed to NextPage LivePublish, now known as NextPage NXT, which indexed Word, HTML, XML, PowerPoint, Excel, PDF, and Folio 4.x infobase formatted documents.
+All development activities would be pointed to NextPage LivePublish, later known as NextPage NXT, which indexed Word, HTML, XML, PowerPoint, Excel, PDF, and Folio 4.x infobase formatted documents.
 The next release of LivePublish was in its 6.0 version, but with a new name: NextPage LivePublish 2.0.
 With its upcoming release, Folio LivePublish 5.0 was informally renamed as NextPage LivePublish 1.0, and in September 2000, NextPage LivePublish 2.0 was replaced by LivePublish 3.0, but renamed to NextPage NXT 3, using the same technology.
 (At its launch in January 2001, NXT 3 was priced at $85,000 for 250 users.)

 Sale to NextPage

 Folio was sold to NextPage on March 23, 2001, for the stated amount of $6.6 million.
 Open Market had licensed, with an option to purchase, the Folio technology to NextPage in July 1999.
 Included in the March 2001 sale was the building and facilities, which NextPage had only leased from Open Market after the initial deal in 1999.

 In October 2001, NextPage released an upgrade to the NXT suite of products that allowed peer-to-peer collaboration over a customer's secure network.
 The price of the package for 250 users was stated as being $85,000.
-Another upgrade in April 2002, called NextPage Solo, allowed customers all of the advantages of their secure peer-to-peer secure network, by way local desktop computers or compact disks, for times that a user is not connected to a network.
+Another upgrade in April 2002, called NextPage Solo, allowed customers all of the advantages of their secure peer-to-peer secure network, by way local desktop computers or compact discs, for times that a user is not connected to a network.

 In April 2003, NextPage moved its headquarters from Lehi to Draper, Utah.